 I graduated from Bluefield College in 1994 with a Bachelor of Arts degree in Criminal Justice with a minor in Psychology.
 I then attended Radford University and graduated in 1995 with a Master of Science degree in Criminal Justice.
 I worked for several years as a social worker for emotionally and behaviorally challenged youth.
 My career as a teacher began in 1999, when I accepted a lateral entry position for a special educator at Mulberry Alternative School.
 I taught at Mulberry for 4 years, and then accepted a position for a special education resource and inclusion teacher at West Iredell High School.
 During the summer of 2012, I passed the Praxis exam and became certified to teach Secondary English.

 I am married with two children, one in high school and one in middle school.
-My husband works in the field of law enforcement and we enjoy camping, sports, and spending time together as a family.
+My husband is a retired law enforcement officer and Air Force veteran.
+We enjoy camping, sports, and spending time together as a family.

 About My Classes

-During the fall 2018 semester, I will teach two English Foundations classes and one English I Honors class.
+During the Spring 2019 semester, I will teach two English I classes and one English I Honors class.